peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

 The number of digits in the decimal form of this integer.
 Returns 1 if this number is 0.
 Returns 2^63 - 1(  `Int64.MaxValue`  in.NET or  `Long.MAX_VALUE`  in Java) if the number of decimal digits is 2^63 - 1 or greater.
-(Use  `GetDigitCountAsEInteger`  instead if the application relies on the exact number of decimal digits.)
+(Use  `GetDigitCountAsEInteger`  instead if the application relies on the exact number of decimal digits.).

 <a id="GetHashCode"></a>
 ### GetHashCode